Hillarydalie/pet_repo/readme.md

 ## Technologies Used
 HTML

-## Support and contact details
+## Support and Contact details
 If any bugs found email them to hidalie@gmail.com, will be worked on.

-## Contact Me
 * hidalie@gmail.com
 * Donate BTC to this address 3JdzztBGvxZJZPRe7L5xJsPySBy8dNScK3